BODA82/WP-Watchtower/README.md

 ## About this Plugin

+WP-Watchtower was born of a need to help manage content on large WordPress installs, often Multisite/Network installs, with hundreds (or thousands) of pages and dozens of content editors/managers.
+Specifically, it was built to help manage the WordPress install serves as the CMS for Elon University websites.

+Each of the features listed below were built in hopes to help automate, organize, or otherwise assist webmasters and content managers with common tasks and processes and make their lives (hopefully) a little bit easier.

+If you have any problems or suggestions, please feel free to open an Issue.

 ## Features

 * **Favorite Pages** - Have the ability to set content (pages, custom post types, etc.) as a "favorite" and easily access it through the WordPress admin.